m-expunged/guacamole-sharp/README.md

 ### guacamole-common-js

-In order to use GuacamoleSharp, you will need to use the guacamole-common-js library in your frontend.
+In order to use guacamole-sharp, you will need to use the guacamole-common-js library in your frontend.
 You can find a detailed explanation in the Apache Guacamole Docs.

 A good way to get started is to look at the Angular example that is included in the repository, using the guacamole-common-js npm package.
 You might need to create a d.ts file if you are using Typescript in your project.